Exploring our DNA: A Chronological History

 10.11.1895 First Official Belgian Football Match – Antwerp FC plays with largely English-tinged team

-Belgian football competition’s first match ever.
-Antwerp secured an impressive 8-0 victory against Sporting Brussels, with a squad primarily comprised of English players.
+In 1895 Antwerp FC were the driving force behind the creation of the Belgian FA (UBSSA) – the very first football competition.
+Antwerp also played Belgian football competition’s first match ever, securing an impressive 8-0 victory against Sporting Brussels, with a squad primarily comprised of English players.

 1892 – Englishman Llelyn Evan Thomas becomes Antwerp FC’s first Chairman